gwongz/movie_ratings_app/README.md

 Step 3: Install dependencies from the `requirements` file
 `$ pip install -r requirements.txt`

-Step 4: From the `/app` directory, run the `judgement` file in the development web server and navigate to localhost in your browser
+Step 4: Run the `main` file in the development web server and navigate to localhost in your browser
-`$ python judgement.py`
+`$ python main.py`
 `http://127.0.0.1:5000/`

-Step 5: To run tests, run the `test` file from the command line
+Step 5: To run tests on the app, run the `test` file from the command line
 `$ python test.py`